 I've been using an iPhone since the iPhone 4 and haven't looked back.
 I find iOS really easy to use, smooth and the battery works well.
 I usually get two days out of it which is pretty good.
 It's a little expensive and you are tied to a carrier but I haven't had any big problems.
 I've been trying to cut down on my cell phone usage lately and only keep apps on my phone that I really need.
 I don't see a reason to upgrade in the future.

-I've had the Dell XPS 13 inch laptop for about 2 years now.
+This is by far the best laptop I've ever had.
 I'm running Ubuntu Desktop edition and the hardware works great.
 It's extremely light and easy to carry around.
 Portability and compatibility with Ubuntu are the most important things for me when it comes to a laptop.
 I'm always carrying it around and it needs to be easy to hold in my bag during my commute and when I travel.
 This laptop is perfect for it.
-The only downside is the batter only lasts about 2 hours max, it's pretty weak.
+This is my most important piece of hardware since I spend most of my days doing dev work.

 EasyAcc Battery Bank

 I didn't think much about this until I got it as a Christmas gift a few years ago and now it never leaves my bag (except when I'm charging it).
 I'm not great at chargning my devices and the battery lives on mobile devices in general are pretty poor.
 This battery bank has saved me many times when my Nexus or iPhone was about to die.
 It also comes in handy when you are at conferences or all day events.